strwbrrysam/strwbrrysam-homelab-journey/projects/wireguard-mesh/docs/operations/birdc-commands-cheatsheet.md

-# BIRD / birdc Commands – Homelab OSPF Mesh
+# BIRD / birdc Commands – My OSPF Mesh

-These commands are tuned for your topology:
-HK1 ↔ HK2 ↔ UK1 ↔ USA (full mesh via multiple /30 WG links).
+These are the commands I actually use to debug the HK1 ↔ HK2 ↔ UK1 ↔ USA OSPF mesh over WireGuard.

 ---

 ## Core OSPF Health Checks

-- Show ALL neighbors across all tunnels:
+- Show all neighbors so I can instantly see which link is broken:
   - `show ospf neighbors`

-- Show adjacency states across every S/A/B/C/D link:
+- Sort neighbors so I can visually see state differences:
   - `show ospf neighbors | sort`

-- Show neighbors on a specific instance (if you split HK1 internal vs mesh):
+- If I’m using multiple OSPF instances, check the mesh-specific one:
   - `show ospf neighbors ospf_mesh`

 ---

-## Interface-Level OSPF Checks (Useful for tunnel-by-tunnel issues)
+## Interface-Level OSPF Checks

-- Show which tunnels are part of OSPF:
+- Show all WG tunnels participating in OSPF:
   - `show ospf interface`

-- Show detailed interface metrics, cost, MTU mismatches, dead timers:
+- Check timers, cost, MTU mismatches, or a link stuck in `ExStart`:
   - `show ospf interface S1`

 ---

-## Routing Table Checks (Specifically for your 10.188.x.x LANs)
+## Routing Tables (For My 10.188.x.x LANs)

-- Show all learned routes from OSPF:
+- Show all OSPF-learned routes:
   - `show route where proto = "ospf_mesh"`

-- Show a specific prefix (e.g., HK1 LAN):
+- Inspect a specific LAN prefix:
   - `show route 10.188.10.0/24`

-- Show detailed reason + next-hop + originating router:
+- Get full explanation (origin router, next-hop, LSAs):
   - `show route all for 10.188.10.0/24`

 ---

-## Troubleshooting Split-Brain or Partial Mesh Problems
+## Debugging Partial Mesh Issues

-- Check whether UK1 is learning all HK1 and USA prefixes:
+- Check if a site is learning HK1 + USA prefixes:
   - `show route where net ~ [10.188.10.0/24, 10.188.30.0/24]`

-- Check if a route is coming from the wrong tunnel (mis-weighted ECMP):
+- Check if BIRD chose the wrong tunnel (ECMP mismatch):
   - `show route all for 10.188.30.1`

-- Check ECMP load-sharing between tunnels:
+- Confirm that ECMP is being applied correctly between links:
   - `show route 10.188.30.0/24`

 ---

-## Configuration Reloading (When you tweak OSPF interface cost or timers)

-- Soft reload (preserves adjacencies):
+## Reloading BIRD Safely

+- Apply config without dropping sessions:
   - `configure soft`

-- Hard reload (if OSPF is stuck in `ExStart`/`Init` due to MTU mismatch):
+- Hard reload when I suspect MTU issues or adjacency stuck too long:
   - `configure`

 ---

-## Quick Command Chain When A Single Site Loses A LAN Prefix
+## When a LAN Prefix Disappears

-Use this exact triage workflow:

-1. Check if BIRD sees the prefix:
+This is the workflow I use every time:

-   - `show route 10.188.X.0/24`
+1. `show route 10.188.X.0/24`
-2. Check if the origin router is advertising it:
-   - `show ospf neighbors`
+2. If it’s missing → `show ospf neighbors`
-3. Check if a tunnel is down:
-   - `sudo wg show`
+3. If a neighbor is missing → `sudo wg show`
-4. Look for OSPF dead timer expiry:
-   - `show ospf interface`
-5. Restart only the problematic tunnel:
-   - `sudo wg-quick down A2 && sudo wg-quick up A2`
+4. If the WG link is stale → restart that specific tunnel
+5. Re-check route and adjacency